woocommerce/qit-documentation/docs/test-execution/viewing-allure-reports.md

 Once you open the report, you may see:

-- **Overview Page**: Summarizes passed, failed, or skipped tests.
+- **Overview page**: Summarizes passed, failed, or skipped tests.
-- **Suites Section**: Organizes tests by browser or scenario.
+- **Suites section**: Organizes tests by browser or scenario.
 Drilling down shows each test's steps.
 - **Categories**: Groups failures by error type.
 For example, "Product defects" or "Test defects".
 - **Timeline**: Some reports include a timeline view of tests run in parallel.
 - **Graphs**: Charts and graphs showing distribution of test results.